A major win for this month is that I finally launched my first digital product–an online class with Skillshare!

 I’ll definitely be creating more posts revolving blogging & content creation.

-I created a poll on Instagram asking my community which content they want to see and majority still voted for content creation over travel content.
+I created a poll on Instagram asking my community which content they want to see and the majority still voted for content creation over travel content.

 My goals for July: